MaastrichtU-IDS/jupyterlab/README.md

 JupyterLab image based on the [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks) scipy image, with additional packages and kernels installed for data science and knowledge graphs.

-> Image compatible with Kubernetes OpenShift security constraints, see below for more information to deploy on OpenShift, or on the Data Science Research Infrastructure (DSRI) at Maastricht University.
+> Image compatible with Kubernetes OpenShift security constraints, see below for more information to deploy on OpenShift, or on the Data Science Research Infrastructure (DSRI) at Maastricht University 🌉

 **Installed kernels**